Codecademy/docs/content/cpp/concepts/constructors/constructors.md

   - 'paths/computer-science'
 ---

 A constructor is a specially defined method in a C++ class that is automatically called when an instance of that class is created.
 It is typically used for tasks such as initializing class attributes in a new object.
-A constructor can take arguments, like any other function, which can aid in that initialization.
-Arguments are passed to the constructor method when a new object is created.
+Like with functions, a constructor can take arguments that can aid in the initialization.
+The arguments are passed to the constructor method when a new object is created.

 ### Syntax and Examples